-In his nineteen years as Music Director of the Sun Valley Summer Symphony in Idaho, Mr. Neale has propelled this festival to national status: it is now the largest privately funded free admission symphony in America.
+In his twenty years as Music Director of the Sun Valley Summer Symphony, Mr. Neale has propelled this festival to national status: it is now the largest privately funded free admission symphony in America.

 Mr. Neale’s appointment with the Marin Symphony followed 12 years as Associate Conductor of the San Francisco Symphony and Music Director of the San Francisco Symphony Youth Orchestra.
 During that time he conducted both orchestras in hundreds of critically acclaimed concerts both here and abroad.
 In 1999, he substituted for an ailing Michael Tilson Thomas, conducting the San Francisco Symphony in widely praised performances of Mahler’s Fifth Symphony in Germany.
 Under Mr. Neale’s direction, the Youth Orchestra became one of the finest young ensembles in the world, receiving consistent rave reviews for performances in San Francisco, as well as on tour in Amsterdam, Leipzig, Moscow, St. Petersburg, Madrid, Paris, Prague, Dublin, Copenhagen, and Vienna.

 In February 2007, he replaced an indisposed Carlos Kalmar to lead the San Francisco Symphony in successful subscription performances.
 In March 2002, to enthusiastically positive reviews, he collaborated with director Peter Sellars and composer John Adams to open the Adelaide Festival with a production of the opera El Niño.